agoda-com/graphql-csharp-generator/README.md

 ```

 # Notes:
-- as of now, publish npm package will be trigger once release created
-  - it's using free account so it can be deployed once a day
-- need to improve
+- `--graphql-dir` directory that you pass here, it will be the namespace for generated csharp file ⚠️⚠️⚠️
 - automate job to update semver version
 - automate job to create release and tags